valeoai/blog/_pages/02_publications.md

 # All publications

 For the comprehensive collection of our research papers, please refer to <a href="https://scholar.google.com/citations?user=eM4nZ1sAAAAJ&hl=en" target="_blank">our team's Google Scholar page</a>.
-By following our account, you'll receive notifications about any new papers published by our team.
-Stay updated with our latest contributions to the field!
+By following our account, you will be updated with notifications about new papers published by our team.

 # Selected publications